nhoizey/nicolas-hoizey.com/src/links/2022/01/26/trailing-slashes-on-urls-contentious-or-settled/index.md

   - name: "Zach Leatherman"
     twitter: "zachleat"
     site: "https://www.zachleat.com"
-tags: [Eleventy, URL]
+tags: [Eleventy, URL, Netlify, Cloudflare]
 ---

 I have mixed feelings about URLs without an extension (`.html` for example) or a trailing slash.
 It certainly comes mostly from 25 years of unexpected behaviors with HTTP servers and other Web plumbering.

 When there's none of these at the end of the URL, I don't know what it "is", it's disturbing.

 I like how URL termination helps infer what the page type is:
 - There's a trailing slash?
 It's a folder, there are other contents "inside"/"below" it.